 To find the best place to live, Neighborhood Scout site offers some free matchmaker tools that enable you to compare your favorite neighborhood to neighborhoods in the new city or town you plan on moving to.
 Not only does it provide matching statistics it also drills down into details about crime rates, housing costs, and appreciation, along with school quality and income rates.

-Before you go any further, you should know that some features of Neighborhood Scout are free while others are only available to paid subscribers, in particular any details about a specific area including specifics contained within their reporting tool.
-Subscription fees range from $19.99 per month based on a six-month subscription to $39.99 per month with no time-specific subscription.
-If you're not sure where to move, paying forty dollars might not be a bad investment.
-But before you sign-up, finish reading this review to see if it'll be worth the investment.
+Before you go any further, you should know that some features of Neighborhood Scout are free while others are only available to paid subscribers, in particular, any details about a specific area including specifics contained within their reporting tool.

-There are three main tools or tabs - which you'll find at the top of the site's home page - that you can use to assess and determine the best neighborhood for you and your family.
+There are three main tools or tabs - which you'll find at the top of the site's home page - that you can use to assess the best place to live for you and your family.
 Here's an overview of each tool to give you a sense of what they do to help you move.

 The reporting tool allows you to enter an address into the search bar and provides a detailed report on key factors that will help you decide where to move to such as school ratings, crime, home appreciation rates, crime rates and will link you to a realtor that works within that neighborhood.
 While the free version of the tool provides some information, much of the data you may want details on are only available to subscribers.